PorkChopExpress86/derbynet-docker/README.md

 - `docker-compose.yml` — runs the DerbyNet container (service: `derbynet`).
 - `.env.example` — copy to `.env` and edit passwords/ports/data dir.
-- `start-derbynet.ps1` — helper script to copy `.env.example` to `.env` (if missing), start the compose stack, show status, and open the local URL.
+- `start-derbynet.ps1` — helper script for Windows to copy `.env.example` to `.env` (if missing), start the compose stack, show status, and open the local URL.
+- `start-derbynet.sh` — helper script for macOS and Linux with the same behaviour as the Windows helper.

 Prerequisites

-- Docker Desktop for Windows (required).
-Make sure Docker Desktop is installed, running, and you can use the `docker` and `docker compose` commands from PowerShell.
-If you don't have Docker Desktop, download and install it from https://www.docker.com/products/docker-desktop.
+- Docker with the Compose plugin on the host machine.
+On Windows and macOS this typically means Docker Desktop.
+On Linux install Docker Engine and the Compose plugin/package from your distribution.
+Verify `docker` and `docker compose` commands work from your shell of choice.
-- Tailscale desktop app for Windows (download from https://tailscale.com/download).
+- Tailscale client on the host (Windows/macOS app or the Linux package/CLI) so other Tailnet devices can reach DerbyNet over the private network.

 Step-by-step (Windows host)